 You can take a simple non-descript table and transform it into something noteworthy – something that anyone would feel fortunate to own.
 Most don’t know that it is possible to completely change a piece of furniture.
 My first project using Chalk Paint® was with a nightstand – “Jillian” went from dull and dirty to beautiful with a stroke of a brush.

-Join our group on Facebook – we have well over 16,000 members, adding about 5000/week to our membership.
-The group is made up of fellow flippers: visit Furniture Flipping Forumto see more projects and interract with kind, supportive furniture flippers.
+- Join our group on Facebook – we have well over 37,000 members.
+The group is made up of fellow flippers: visit Furniture Flipping Forum to see more projects and interract with kind, supportive furniture flippers.

 Disclosure: This post contains affiliate links.
 If you buy anything after clicking on one of the affiliate links, I receive a small commission of the sale.
 The cost to you is the same, and I only link to items that I think would benefit my readers.
 Your support of this blog is greatly appreciated!
 The Chalk Paint®, French Linen, was graciously provided for this project.
 Thank you Annie Sloan, I love your paint!